Anirit88/lab-4/README.md

 # lab-4

 ## Descriptions
 For this lab i decided to use the dataset on comfort zones around Seattle published by King county.
+For my maps i implemented a minimum zoom level of 3 and maximum of 13.
+I created my individual maps on mapbox and imported the url's to QGIS, from which i exported the respective tiles into folders.
+I compiled all my maps as layers in my index.html file

 ## Maps
 Basemap, created on Mapbox and imported to QGIS: